 An altenative method of speeding up the process is, if you have access to a local coffee shop, restaurant or cafe, to add used coffee grounds to the leaves.
 Coffee grounds contain about 1.45% nitrogen making them a useful Green which can also be added to wormeries and the compost bin.

 Many coffee chains now bag and give away used grounds to composters.
-While they might limit the number of bags each composter can take it is quites likly that an arrangement can be reached with a local independant outlet to take their whole supply.
+While some outlets might limit the number of bags each composter can take it is quite likley that an arrangement can be reached to have a regular bulk supply and a local independant outlet may be happy to have a source that will to take their whole supply.

 Comfrey enriched Leafmould